xaviermerino/ECE4551-Computer-Architecture/Lab-2/README.md

 1. Briefly explain how an ARM instruction is made up.

-3. Briefly explain what the barrel shifter, the limitation of immediate values, and how the barrel shifter helps overcome the limitations of immediate values.
+3. Briefly explain what the barrel shifter is, the limitation of immediate values, and how the barrel shifter helps overcome the limitations of immediate values.

 2. Briefly explain the difference between `Pre-Indexed Addressing` and `Post-Indexed Addressing`.

 5. Briefly explain how to access individual memory bytes.

-6. Briefly explain what is a stack, its operations, and what could it be used for.
+6. Briefly explain what is a stack, its operations, and what it could be used for.

 5. Briefly explain the four types of stacks mentioned above.